confluentinc/librdkafka/README.md

 The following configurations are supported for this early access preview:

 * Any supported version of Node.js (The two LTS versions, 18 and 20, and the latest version, 21).
-* Linux (x64 and arm64) - only glibc, not musl/alpine.
+* Linux (x64 and arm64) - both glibc and musl/alpine.
-* macOS - arm64/m1 only
+* macOS - arm64/m1.

 Installation on any of these platforms is meant to be seamless, without any C/C++ compilation required.
 It can be installed from GitHub: